reVISION Design + Build

 A kitchen renovation in a condo typically runs between $40,000 and $80,000 for a mid-range to high-end result.
 That includes new cabinetry, countertops, appliances, plumbing fixtures, lighting, and flooring.
 If your unit has an older layout and you want to open up the kitchen to the living area, add structural assessment costs and potentially engineering fees, since you may be dealing with load-bearing elements in a concrete building.

 Bathroom renovations range from $25,000 to $55,000 per bathroom.
 Waterproofing is a significant cost driver in condo bathrooms because failure isn’t just your problem, it’s the unit below you.
 Expect your contractor to spec a proper waterproofing membrane system, not just tile over existing surfaces.
 If your building’s plumbing stack is accessible, fixture relocation is possible but adds cost.
+In our experience, older concrete buildings in Vancouver’s West End and downtown often require complete waterproofing system replacements, which adds $3,000 to $6,000 to the scope but is non-negotiable from both a building science and strata liability perspective.

 A full condo renovation, meaning kitchen, bathrooms, flooring, lighting, paint, and possibly some layout changes, typically falls between $150,000 and $350,000 for a two-bedroom unit in Vancouver.
 Units in older concrete towers from the 1970s and 1980s tend toward the higher end because of outdated electrical, plumbing, and insulation that needs upgrading once walls are opened.

-What Drives Costs Up in Condo Renovations
+What Drives Condo Renovation Costs Up in Vancouver

 Several factors push condo renovation costs higher than comparable work in a house, and most of them have nothing to do with your taste in finishes.

 Material delivery to upper floors adds cost.
 There’s no backing a truck up to the front door.
 Everything goes through the loading dock, up the elevator, and down the hallway.
 Disposal works the same way in reverse.
 For a full-unit renovation, debris removal alone can be a multi-day process.
+Elevator booking fees, which vary by building, add another line item.

 Strata requirements also affect scope.
 Many buildings require that you hire a licensed plumber for any plumbing modifications, that you use specific waterproofing systems, or that you obtain engineering sign-off before altering walls.
 Some buildings require a damage deposit before work begins.
 These aren’t optional, and they add to the project total.
+For a detailed breakdown of what strata approvals involve, see our strata approval guide.

 Finally, design complexity matters.
 A straightforward material replacement (same layout, new surfaces) is significantly cheaper than a renovation that involves layout changes, custom millwork, or integrated lighting design.
 If you’re working with a design-build firm like reVISION, the design fees are part of the investment, but they’re also what ensures the final result works spatially and functionally, not just aesthetically.

-How to Budget Realistically for Your Renovation
+How to Budget Realistically for a Condo Renovation

 The most common budgeting mistake condo owners make is pricing their renovation based on per-square-foot averages they find online.
 Those numbers are almost always misleading.
 A $200/sqft average doesn’t mean much when your specific project involves moving plumbing, upgrading electrical to current code, and custom cabinetry.

-A better approach is to define your scope first, then get a detailed estimate.
+A better approach is to define your scope of work first, then get a detailed estimate.
 Start with a clear list of what you want to change.
 Are you keeping the existing layout or modifying it?
 Are you replacing appliances or keeping what you have?
 Do your bathrooms need full waterproofing work or just surface updates?

 You should also budget a contingency of 10% to 15% of the total project cost.
 In condo renovations, surprises tend to appear when walls are opened.
 Old buildings may have asbestos in drywall compound, outdated wiring that doesn’t meet current code, or plumbing connections that need replacement.
-A contingency fund keeps these discoveries from derailing your project.
+A contingency budget keeps these discoveries from derailing your project.

 If you’re at the stage where you know you want to renovate but aren’t sure what it will cost for your specific unit, the next step is a consultation with a contractor who understands condo work.